In this 3-minute read:

 In order to be eligible for a PPP loan, a gig-worker must have been receiving Schedule C income prior to February 15, 2020.
 Because AB5 didn’t go into effect until August of 2020, even if Prop 22 had failed, it still would not have had any material impact on anyone’s eligibility for a PPP loan for 2021 (at least according to the current rules).

-The short answer is: If you were receiving Schedule C income prior to February 15th, 2020, you may qualify for a PPP loan, and you should start your free application now (the application deadline is May 31, 2021).
+The short answer is: If you were receiving Schedule C income prior to February 15th, 2020, you may qualify for a PPP loan.

 If you didn’t start receiving Schedule C income until after February 15th, 2020, you unfortunately do not qualify for a PPP loan.